 Legs-In … Froggy Legs … Legs-Out … M Position

-These are all terms used when discussing the position you put a baby in a carrier.
-It can, however, be confusing to a new wearer trying to figure out the “right” or “best” option for a baby.
+These are all terms used when discussing baby wearing positions.
+It can, however, be confusing to a new baby wearer, trying to figure out the “right” or “best” ways to carry a baby.
 First, we will discuss each term.
-Then I will tell you the very best way for you to wear your baby.
+Then I will share tips on the very best way for you to wear your baby in a baby carrier.

 Legs-Out: The baby’s legs and feet are outside the carrier.
 The baby sits on a portion of the carrier with legs hanging down.
 This may be in a narrow-based or ergonomic carrier (a carrier that supports baby’s bum and legs-in a seated position from one knee to another).
 This can be done as soon as baby is naturally ready to be legs-out.
 This can be newborn through several weeks old.

 M Position: Weight is on the baby’s bum with knees higher than his/her bum.
 This forms an “M” shape.
 This is typically done in an ergonomic baby carrier and when baby is in a legs-out position.

 The good news is that it is easy to figure out the very best position for your baby.
 In fact, it is not actually up to you!
 Who is it up to?
 Your baby!

 In order to decide the optimal position for wearing your baby, you will follow the baby’s lead.
 A newborn may want to be legs-in for two days or 8 weeks.
 It varies with each baby and each situation.